Choosing a Submission Type

 - Reviews – Reviews of books, workshops, and gray literature are solicited by the editors.
-The editors also welcome proposals for reviews.

 - Discussion – Comments from readers, not to exceed 500 words, may be written in response to a published article, note, or forum.
 The author of the article being commented upon always has the opportunity to write a reply.
 These exchanges are published together.

 - NCEP Notes - Report on changes to the suite of operational numerical models and postprocessing techniques.